owlprotocol/owlprotocol-oldpub/packages/docs/docs-contracts/contract-guides/IAssetRouterInput.md

 [IAssetRouterInput.md]: ./IAssetRouterInput.md
 [IAssetRouterOutput.md]: ./IAssetRouterOutput.md

-[IAsset.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAsset.sol
+[IAsset.sol]: ../reference/plugins/AssetRouter/IAsset
-[IAssetRouterInput.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAssetRouterInput.sol
+[IAssetRouterInput.sol]: ../reference/plugins/AssetRouter/IAssetRouterInput
-[IAssetRouterOutput.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAssetRouterOutput.sol
+[IAssetRouterOutput.sol]: ../reference/plugins/AssetRouter/IAssetRouterOutput
-[IERC721Dna.sol]: ../../../owlprotocol-contracts/contracts/assets/ERC721/IERC721Dna.sol

-# [IAssetRouterInput.sol]
 [IAssetRouterInput.sol] defines a contract that guards calls requiring users to deposit or prove ownership of assets to then call an underlying contract.
 It can then be paired with any  [IAssetRouterOutput.sol] contract to trigger minting or other mechanics.

 The [IAssetRouterInput.sol] contract stores a set of `AssetInputBasket` from which the `user` can chose from.
 Any basket in the contract can then be used to forward calls to an [IAssetRouterOutput.sol].
 The output contract is configured to **only** accepts calls from the input or a set of valid input contracts to trigger arbitrary logic though the current implementation is meant for token transfers & mints.